kenellorando/cadence/README.md

 ## Building for Development

-If you are developing for Cadence and need to run exactly what you have without using pre-built images:
+If you are developing and need to rebuild exactly what you have locally:

 1. `docker compose up --build`